MultiplEYE-COST/wg1-experiment-implementation/guidelines/CONDA_ENVIRONMENT.md

 **3. Create the conda environment**

    Navigate to the root folder of your local clone of the repository and run the below line in your terminal.
+Note: if you use another eye-tracker than eyelink, you need to use the environment file for your eye-tracker.

    ```bash
    conda env create -f environment-eyelink.yml